JvanKatwijk/qt-dab/README.md

 On the right half of the widget is shows the dynamic label, and the slides - if transmitted as part of the service - or a series of default slides.

-* touching the *ensemble name* (NPO (8001) in the picture) makes the *content table*, i.e. an overview of the content of the ensemble, visible (or if it is visible, touching will hide it);
+* touching the *ensemble name* (NPO (8001) in the picture) makes the *content table*, i.e. an overview of the content of the ensemble, visible with the possibility of storing the data in a ".csv" format.
+If  the data is visible, touching will hide it;
  * touching the small icon left of the name of the selected service (here left of the bold text NPO Radio 5), will show (or hide) the *technical widget*, a widget showing all technical details as well as strength indicators and